arhohuttunen/arhohuttunen.com/content/posts/dry-damp-tests/index.md

 Looking at examples like this, it feels like increasing DRY will reduce DAMP and the other way around.
 From this perspective, it makes sense to favor DRY in production code and DAMP in test code.

-## :handshake: Complementary instead of contradictory
+## 🤝 Complementary instead of contradictory

 Let's take a small step back and look at the definition of DRY again.
 What does it mean that any piece of system knowledge should have only one representation?